-Since there is little serious scientific literature on examining hypotheses for crop raiding collectively, apart from research articles, we listed plausible hypotheses from a variety of sources including popular articles by wildlife researchers, the opinions of indigenous communities, our own anecdotes, observations and thinking.
+Since there is limited scientific literature on examining hypotheses for crop raiding collectively, we did not intend a systematic review. , We listed plausible hypotheses from a variety of sources including research articles, popular articles by wildlife researchers, the opinions of indigenous communities, our own anecdotes, observations and thinking.